 The Portland in the Streets team at the Portland Bureau of Transportation (PBOT) issues Sidewalk Café permits to allow businesses to place tables and seating on the public sidewalk.
 Businesses must sell food and beverages to apply for a Sidewalk Café permit.

-Vendors and promoters doing business over a very limited term, may apply for a temporary business license from the City of Portland's Revenue Division.
+Businesses, including vendors and promoters, doing business over a very limited term in Portland must apply for a temporary business license from the City of Portland's Revenue Division.